 If you’re not chasing numbers for a court case or a certification, the RF broadband meter is always going to be the most straightforward and efficient way to assess an environment.

-If you are the ultra-sensitive type, we recommend that you purchase a dedicated ultra-sensitive RF meter like the Safe & Sound Pro2 RF meter.
+If you are the ultra-sensitive type, we recommend that you purchase a dedicated ultra-sensitive and ultra fast RF meter like the Safe & Sound Pro2 RF meter.